syncfusion-content/javascript-docs/js/PivotChart/Appearance.md

 ![](Appearance_images/MarginCustomization.png)

 ### Background Customization
-The PivotChart control background can be customized by using the [`background`](/api/js/ejchart#members:chartarea-background) property in the Chart area.
+The pivot chart control background can be customized by using the [`background`](/api/js/ejchart#members:chartarea-background) property in the Chart area.

 {% highlight javascript %}